CamilleLeclerc/FoodWebs-EnvironmentalVariables/README.md

 # FoodWebs-EnvironmentalVariables
-📦 Data and R code used in [Leclerc *et al.* (submitted)](https://doi.org/) to explore how environmental variables are shaping lake food webs structure.
+📦 Data and R code used in [Leclerc *et al.* (accepted)](https://doi.org/) to explore how environmental variables are shaping lake food web structure.

 ---
 # Content